coderplay-projects/coderplay-vscode/README.md

 # CoderPlay Extension for VSCode
 The **CoderPlay VSCode Extension** is the **first and best** tool to **Record**, **Play** and **Manage** the **audio/video comments** right among your codes (over the functions and classes)!

-Yes it's possible so easy through CoderPlay for the first time in the world, ... 😎
+**Yes!** For the first time in the developer's world, The possibility that its realization would have seemed far-fetched is realized by CoderPlay... 😎